Teams & Activities

 The Ground School Curriculum is based on the Cadet Flying Scholarship Study Guide.
 This book is available to purchase at printing cost ($25-30).
 See the Ground School Instructor for more details.

-- Please see the National Summer Training tab (under Training and Orders) for more information! (to be updated soon).
+- Please see the National Summer Training tab (under Training and Orders) for information on scholarships.

 Marksmanship Team (OPI: Lt.
 Czuczor / Capt.
 Mason)